scizen9/SEDM-Docs/source/Hardware.rst

 """""""""""

-While the gross throughput only went up by 25%, the lower scattering provided a major improvement in performance on-sky.
+While the gross throughput only went up by 25%, the lower scattering provided a major improvement in performance on-sky.  *The combination of the lower scattering and the improved QE of the new IFU CCD has reduced our exposure times by 20%!*

 .. figure:: NewMLAPerformance_imgs.png